3bodymo/computer-vision-portfolio-1/exercise_2_queue_analysis/README.md

 The system takes as input a **stitched dual-view video** which combines:

-- **Right camera view** (entry side of the queue)
+- **Right camera view
-- **Left camera view** (boarding side)
+- **Left camera view

-The people in queue appear first on the right side and move toward the left camera, forming an **U-shaped queue**.
+The queue starts from the left side and progresses toward the right, forming a U-shaped path across the two camera views.

 ## 📐 Queue Detection Logic

-The queue is defined using polygonal areas:
+The queue is defined based on each person's location over the x axis.

-- On the **left camera view**, a polygon is used to precisely identify people in queue.
-- The **right camera view** does not use a polygon.
-Instead, a heuristic is used based on the bounding box area, aspect ratio, and detection confidence.

-This hybrid approach ensures accurate inclusion and avoids missing people at the entrance.

 ## ⚙️ Implementation Overview